zachallaun/datomic-cljs/README.md

                      "friends")) ;; database name
 ```

-To create a new database, use `datomic-cljs.api/create-database`.
-The function `datomic-cljs.api/create-database` accepts the same arguments as `connect`, but will attempt to create a new database or connect to it if it already exists.
+The function `datomic-cljs.api/create-database` accepts the same arguments as `connect`, but will attempt to create a new database, connecting to it if it already exists.
 It returns a core.async channel that will eventually contain either a database connection or an error.

 ```clj